Bar Tools and Online Bartending Supplies

 Juice Containers / Bar Mix Pourers – For speed, look, freshness and taste, these juice pourers are fantastic.
 Less used juices such as pineapple or grapefruit can’t be left in large cans after opening for extended periods of time and running back and forth to the bar fridge for juice and mix every order isn’t making anyone money.
 Fill these containers with your most widely used mixes and increase your bartender’s service time.
 To store after each shift, unscrew the top, place cellophane wrap over the opening and screw the top back on (the Premium Bartending Kit comes with extra storage containers).

-Plastic Pour Spouts – If you’ve been behind the bar before, than you know how much easier and more accurate it is to pour from bottles with pour spouts on them.
+Plastic Pour Spouts – If you’ve been behind the bar before, then you know how much easier and more accurate it is to pour from bottles with pour spouts on them.
 Sometimes, the added expense of putting pour spouts on every bottle deters bar owners from doing so.
 That really shouldn’t be a problem with the solid black plastic pour spouts which sell for $8.20 for 2 dozen.

 Cocktail Shaker Tin – Many cocktails and martinis require the ingredients to be mixed together beforehand or to be strained or shaken on ice.
 For all this and more, the shaker tin is at your service.

-Short Shaker (Cheater Tin) – The 16oz Shaker, also known as a Cheater Tin or Short Shaker, is made of high quality Stainless Steel.
+Short Shaker (Cheater Tin) – The 16oz Shaker, also known as a Cheater Tin or Short Shaker, is made of high-quality Stainless Steel.
 The 16oz shaker is traditionally used to cap a 28oz shaker rather than using a mixing glass.

 Mixing Glass – Whether you use a mixing glass or a short shaker (aka ‘cheater tin’), you’ll need one or the other to create and mix up cocktails.
 When placed mouth-to-mouth inside the shaker tin, a water-tight seal is formed allowing for the mixing of contents without any spillage.